 Scalability is the company’s ability to grow and meet more internal and external demands without losing the elements that add value to its solution and without raising the costs involved in the same proportion.
 To achieve this it is essential that the company has at least these three characteristics:

 They are not just related to core activities, as other non-operational aspects may end up affecting the business if they are also not scalable.
 Therefore, issues such as financial and accounting management, marketing strategy and team growth also need to be considered to increase the volume of demands.
 For example, if the company acquires customers frequently but is unable to maintain the process of collecting and recognizing receivables scalable, it has a non-operational problem with the potential to harm finances.
 Consequently, it may end up lacking working capital at some point, which affects the continuity of operations.
 As for generating value, we refer to the specialization of the business considering the general branch in which it is inserted.
-Good examples of this are the transport market startups that focused on individual solutions at fairer prices, with efficiency, punctuality and freedom for users.
+Good examples of this are the transport financial market startups that focused on individual solutions at fairer prices, with efficiency, punctuality and freedom for users.
 This differentiates the company from the competition and adds value to what it offers, as well as helping to scale its practices while maintaining a focus on what is most important.

 How to have a scalable business?